aidenplabs/preflight-guard/docs/ci-usage.md

 - `profile-fit`
 - `json-report-path`
 - `markdown-report-path`
+- `exit-code`

+## What To Expect

+When the action runs, you should expect:

+1. A GitHub job summary with a compact recommendation section first
+2. The generated full Markdown report appended underneath when available
+3. A Markdown report at `OUTPUT_DIR/preflight-report.md`
+4. A JSON report at `OUTPUT_DIR/preflight-report.json`

-## Important limit
+## Important Limit

 The GitHub Action is still only a heuristic review step.
 It is not proof that an app is safe to deploy.